pass/policies/security/overview.md

 ## Your data is sent using HTTPS.

 Whenever your data is in transit between you and us, everything is encrypted, and sent using HTTPS.
-All information stored in our database is encrypted at rest, and all assets such as images and PDFs are also encrypted at rest.
+All information stored in our database is encrypted at rest, and all uploaded assets such as images and PDFs are also encrypted at rest.

 ## Full redundancy for all major systems.